 - Cut out a piece of 9 x 9-inch parchment paper and place the round dough at the centre.
 Place the dough together with the parchment paper in a medium size bowl (approximately 6 inches in diameter) and cover with a dish towel.
 Let the dough rest for about 30 minutes.
 This is called second rising or proofing.
 To check if the dough is ready, touch the dough lightly with your fingertip.
 If the indentation remains (ie. does not bounce back immediately), then the dough is ready.

 - Place a small dutch oven or cooking pot (approximately 6 inches in diameter) with a metal lid in the oven and preheat to 450° F. Gently transfer the parchment paper and dough from the bowl into the preheated pot.
-Use a pairing knife to score an "X" on the top of the loaf.
+Use a paring knife to score an "X" on the top of the loaf.
 Cover the lid and bake for 30 minutes.

 - After 30 minutes, remove the lid and continue baking the bread uncovered in oven for another 10-15 minutes.
 This will yield a crustier bread.
 Let the bread cool for 20 minutes before slicing.
 (To check if the bread is done, you can tap the bottom of the bread with your finger.
 The bread will sound hollow when it’s done).

 Let the dough rise at room temperature (as opposed to a warmer area of your home).
 This will allow the dough to rise slowly and longer (over 3 hours).
 The slower rise at room temperature yields a light and chewy texture, and a more pleasant flavour.